mxjp/rvx/docs/introduction.md

 // Create a signal with the initial value 0: const count = sig(0);
 ```

-When a signal is used directly or it's value is accessed through a function call, the signal can notify it's dependants when the value changes:
+When a signal is used directly or it's value is accessed through a function call, the signal can notify it's observers when the value changes:
 ```jsx
 import { mount, sig } from "rvx";